jorroll/rschedule/README.md

 for (const collection of calendar.collections(args)) {
   for (const date of collection.dates) {
+    const schedule = date.generators[1]

-    const data = date.schedule.data // arbitrary data property for you to use
+    const data = schedule.data // arbitrary data property for you to use

     data.name // 'My great event'